isomerpages/moe-damaisec/_information/Parents/Financial Matters.md

 You are strongly encouraged to make payments for school fees through electronic payments.

-You can apply for GIRO arrangement from&nbsp;[https://www.moe.gov.sg/financial-matters/fees/egiro](https://www.moe.gov.sg/financial-matters/fees/egiro)&nbsp;or make payments via SG QR on the bill, SingPost Website, SAM Mobile App or SAM Kiosk at various locations.
+You can apply for GIRO arrangement from&nbsp;[https://www.moe.gov.sg/financial-matters/fees/egiro](https://www.moe.gov.sg/financial-matters/fees/egiro)&nbsp;or make payments via SG QR on the bill, AXS Web/Mobile App/Kiosk at various locations.

 Alternatively, you can make cash/cheque payments at the school’s General Office.